renoust/talipot/doc/python/pythonplugins.rst

 	* Size algorithms
 	* Export modules
 	* Import modules

 Developing a plugin consists in writing a Python module (in a specific .py file) that contains the implementation of a Python class deriving from another one specific to the plugin type.
-The plugin is then registered in the plugin database through the use of specific functions from the :mod:`tuliplugins` module (see :ref:`tulipplugins module API <tulippluginsref>`).
+The plugin is then registered in the plugin database through the use of specific functions from the :mod:`talipotlugins` module (see :ref:`talipotplugins module API <talipotpluginsref>`).
 Once the plugin written and functional, you can copy the source file(s) to the following directory :
-<tulip_install_dir>/lib/tulip/python and it will be automatically loaded at Tulip startup.
+<talipot_install_dir>/lib/talipot/python and it will be automatically loaded at Talipot startup.
 The remaining of this section illustrates how to write each type of plugin.

 Writing a general algorithm in Python